Supporting Breastfeeding Employees in the Workplace

 How can you help us?

 If you are a HR professional, involved in workplace policy, or a line manager you can support us by taking part in surveys and focus groups.
-We expect to launch surveys and undertake focus groups in Autumn 2023.
+We expect to launch surveys in Autumn 2023 and undertake focus groups in 2024.

-We also wish to undertake case studies which will have two phases.
+Are you an organisation that has an existing breastfeeding policy or wish to implement one?
+We want to undertake case studies which will have two phases.

-Phase 1: We will ask for submission of short case studies of existing workplace support, policy and practice at organisations, to be understanding existing policy and practice.
+Phase 1: We will ask for submission of short case studies of existing workplace support, policy and practice at organisations, to understand existing policy and practice.

 Phase 2: For those organisation who wish to be involved further, we will undertake extended case studies.
-These case studies will evaluate existing policy and practice within the organisation, and co-design policy and practice to better support breastfeeding employees.
-These case studies will involve surveying and talking to/surveying HR professionals, line managers and employees within your organisation, building on the knowledge we have gained thus far on the project.
+These case studies will evaluate existing policy and practice within the organisation, and/or co-design policy and practice to better support breastfeeding employees.
+These case studies will involve talking to/surveying HR professionals, line managers and employees within your organisation, building on the knowledge we have gained thus far through the project.

 As the project progresses we will post summaries of our findings and recommendations for good workplace practice.
 If you would like to be kept up to date with the project, found out opportunities to be involved and events then join our mailing list by signing up below: